You are here

 - Audiologist Endorsement Requirements

 - Apply for a New or Renewed License

 - Educator Effectiveness (Senate Bill 10-191): Special Services Providers (SSP) - State Model Evaluation System

 - SSP Training Resources

 Guidance and Resources Related to Educational Audiology Practice

 The Colorado Rules for the Administration of the Exceptional Children’s Educational Act (ECEA) defines the criteria for identifying a student with a hearing disability.
 Educational audiologists are a vital part of the team to make this determination.
 In addition, educational audiologists are key members of a multidisciplinary team to assess and manage auditory processing deficits.

-- Early Childhood Hearing Screening Guidelines (PDF)
+- Colorado Early Childhood Hearing Resources (COEHDI website)

 For more information about services for students who are deaf or hard of hearing, please contact:

 Shauna Moden, Deaf Education Specialist